MicrosoftDocs/azure-docs/articles/sap/automation/tutorial.md

 1. Collect the following information in a text editor.
 This information was collected at the end of the "Deploy the control plane" phase.

     1. The name of the Terraform state file storage account in the library resource group:
-        - Following from the preceding example, the resource group is `LAB-WEEU-SAP_LIBRARY`.
+        - Following from the preceding example, the resource group is `LAB-SECE-SAP_LIBRARY`.
-        - The name of the storage account contains `mgmtnoeutfstate`.
+        - The name of the storage account contains `labsecetfstate`.

     1. The name of the key vault in the deployer resource group:
-        - Following from the preceding example, the resource group is `LAB-WEEU-DEP05-INFRASTRUCTURE`.
+        - Following from the preceding example, the resource group is `LAB-SECE-DEP05-INFRASTRUCTURE`.
-        - The name of the key vault contains `LABWEEUDEP05user`.
+        - The name of the key vault contains `LABSECEDEP05user`.

     1. The public IP address of the deployer VM.
 Go to your deployer's resource group, open the deployer VM, and copy the public IP address.